1987 International Formula 3000 Championship

 The 1987 International Formula 3000 season was the third season of FIA Formula 3000 motor racing.
 It featured the 1987 Formula 3000 Intercontinental Championship, which was contested over an eleven round series in which 23 different teams, 53 different drivers, 4 different chassis constructors and 3 different engines manufacturers competed.
-The championship was won by Stefano Modena who drove a March 87B Ford Cosworth for Onyx Racing.
+The championship was won by Stefano Modena who drove a March 87B Ford Cosworth for Onyx Racing ahead of Lola Motorsport driver Luis Perez Sala.